TRineheart98/SchoolProjects/README.md

 ## **Age Calculator Program:**

-This C++ program calculates a person’s age based on their birthdate, providing robust error handling and data validation.
+This C++ program calculates a person’s age based on their birthdate, providing error handling and data validation.
 It is designed with a clean separation of logic using header and source files, ensuring modular and maintainable code.

 Files and Structure